 3. Business Intelligence and Data Analysis

 However, choosing a data warehouse software tool that fits all your business requirements needs careful consideration.
-After all, shifting from one tool to another can be laborious and disrupting.
+After all, shifting from one DWH tool to another can be laborious and disrupting.
 So, the more thought you put into your selection, the easier you’ll make things for yourself in the future.

 1. Cloud vs. On-Premise

-The first point to consider when choosing a data warehouse analytics tool is whether to go for a cloud or an on-premise solution.
-If you’re looking for a low-cost solution with no servers, hardware, and lower maintenance costs then you should go for a cloud data warehousing solution.
+When choosing a data warehouse software tool, the first point to consider is going for a cloud or on-premise data warehouse software.
+If you’re looking for a low-cost data warehouse software with no servers, hardware, and lower maintenance costs, you should go for a cloud-based data warehouse.

-Which tool will give you faster query performance?
-How swiftly can you extract data from the source systems and load into the destination systems?
+When it comes to performance, access and processing speed are two important considerations for any data warehousing tool.
+While searching, ask yourself which data warehouse management tool will give you faster query performance?
+How swiftly can you extract data from the source systems and load it into the destination systems?
 Which tool will help your data warehouse architecture to maintain an ideal performance level?